falcosecurity/falco-website/content/en/docs/getting-started/installation.md

 ![](/docs/getting-started/images/systemd_dialog_2.png)

 [Falcoctl](https://github.com/falcosecurity/falcoctl) is a tool revamped with `Falco 0.34` that offers shiny new features!
-One of the most important is the [automatic rulesets update]()!
-Our suggestion is to enable it by default, in this way you will always have your Falco instance running with the most updated rules!
+One of the most important is the [automatic rulesets update](), our suggestion is to enable it by default, in this way you will always have your Falco instance running with the most updated rules.

 ##### Rule update